MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.DocsUI.Views.DimePurchaseFlowState

 This health event attempts to capture each state that a user goes through when the user is attempting to make a purchase through the in-app purchase flow hosted by Dime.
-The data is used to monitor and alert on the health of the purchase flow triggered from Office Mobile app when user opts to buy an Microsoft 365 subscription.
+The data is used to monitor and alert on the health of the purchase flow triggered from Microsoft 365 mobile app when user opts to buy an Microsoft 365 subscription.

 The following fields are collected: